Introduction of Concepts

 So is the particle model now a complete theory?

 Today, the quest to understand the ultimate nature of matter is an on-going goal of research, which has been compounded by some very speculative assumptions in the field of cosmology.
-In this context, normal matter particles that dominate the current periodic table only account for 4% of the matter of the universe, while the remaining 96% is described in the form of dark matter (23%) and dark energy (73%).
+In this context, normal matter particles that dominate the current periodic table only account for 4% of the energy-matter of the universe, while the remaining 96% is described in the form of dark matter (23%) and dark energy (73%).
 Unfortunately, at this time, there is no definitive description of either dark matter or dark energy within the standard particle model.
 As such, theoretical physics may still have to come up with some fairly radical ideas in the 21st century.